roboticslab-uc3m/openrave-yarp-plugins/libraries/YarpPlugins/YarpOpenraveGrabber/README.md

 yarpdev --device YarpOpenraveGrabber --env data/testwamcamera.env.xml --view --robotIndex 0 --sensorIndex 0 --name /BarrettWAM/camera
 ```

 Note: This invocation not working due to [#60](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/issues/60) and beyond.
-This also affects the CLI invocation at [../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravegrabber](../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravegrabber).
-Therefore, you can instead jump directly and use: [../../../examples/python/openraveYarpPluginLoader-grabber.py](../../../examples/python/openraveYarpPluginLoader-grabber.py)
+Therefore, you can instead jump directly and use: [../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravegrabber](../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravegrabber)

 Then open a viewer:
 ```bash